SamLMG/MitoComp/README.md

 MitoComp is primarily designed to run on HPC clusters using either a SGE or SLURM job scheduling system.
 It may also be run on a desktop computer using Linux but due to the computationally intensive nature of many of the steps involved, this is not optimal.
 Other than this MitoComp&#39;s only prerequisites are:

-1. A singularity installation
+1. A singularity installation (tested with singularity version 3.5.2)
-2. A snakemake installation (e.g. this can be done via conda using the following commands)
+2. A snakemake installation (tested with snakemake 6.0.2; snakemake can be installed through conda using the following commands)

 ```
 $ mamba create -c conda-forge -c bioconda -n snakemake snakemake